Cristiano Ronaldo shocked by seismic shift in Portugal’s pecking order

 If he is now being consigned to the past, he is also a link with it.
 Dead rubbers apart, the last World Cup or European Championship match he did not begin was the 2004 win against Russia, 6,747 days ago and when Ramos was a toddler.
 Eras end at World Cups, but few have lasted as long.
 The Russia game was closer in time to Diego Maradona’s seminal summer of 1986 than the current day.

 Teamsheets occasionally convey a historic feel.
 This did.
 Photographers crowded around a dugout, ready to capture the picture of a substitute in a bib.
 The famous No 7 shirt was in his hand, not on his back.
 Even after kick-off, Santos had to wave them away from the bench.
-The cameras caught the stony stare into the distance of man perhaps contemplating his footballing mortality for the first time.
+The cameras caught the stony stare into the distance of a man perhaps contemplating his footballing mortality for the first time.
 Ronaldo is a self-made player, a construct of his own willpower, the teenager with the tricks who transformed himself into the most prolific goalscorer in the game’s history.

 Given the stature of his achievements, it is understandable if it is hard to reconcile himself to a new reality.
 At least, after a descent marked by dissent, he reacted better here: he was warming up when Portugal scored their third and fourth goals, greeting Ramos’s second with a big grin and Raphael Guerreiro’s emphatic finish by clapping.
 Unlike in Manchester United’s win over Tottenham, he did not refuse to come on.